One Night... A Train: Reception

-Aurélien Ferenczi of Télérama wrote in 2009: "The cleverness of the film is how it finds unusual visual equivalents to classic themes of 60s auteur cinema—-at the heart, we are very close to Antonioni.
+Aurélien Ferenczi of Télérama wrote in 2009: "The cleverness of the film is how it finds unusual visual equivalents to classic themes of 60s auteur cinema—at the heart, we are very close to Antonioni.
 Yves Montand and Anouk Aimée are terrific, and One Night...
 A Train is perhaps, quite simply, its director's best film."

 Box office

-According to Fox records the film required $1,650,000 in rentals to break even and by 11 December 1970 had made $525,000 so made a loss to the studio.
+According to Fox records the film required $1,650,000 in rentals to break even and by 11 December 1970 had made only $525,000, so made a loss for the studio.